What do you do for work? What jobs are there that both pay you enough and give you enough flexibility and time off to travel?

 > and pay less tax

 Yeah, at the expense of literally every other basic amenity that everywhere else considers standard.
 Like, with how much your healthcare costs, you'd think it was at least of good quality, but it isn't even that.
 Not for your average joe, at least.
-You're all so indoctrinated with this idea of freedom and being at the top while you're regularly fucked in the ass by your own government.
+You're all so indoctrinated with this idea of freedom and being at the top while you're regularly fricked in the ass by your own government.
 America is a literal third world shithole in comparison to every other developed western country for anyone that isn't rich and you all keep it that way out of some idiotic sense that you'll make it big.

 >Like, with how much your healthcare costs, you'd think it was at least of good quality, but it isn't even that.
 Not for your average joe, at least.

 Eurocuck cope.
 America has the world's finest medical institutions, rich people from all over the world fly to get treatment in American hospitals.
 I grew up poor and Medicare covered access to top-notch medical care.
-If you're lower middle class and up, you do get fucked though.
+If you're lower middle class and up, you do get fricked though.
 They do have access to quality medical care thoughever, even if they do pay out the ass.

 The poorest ghettos typically have hospitals set up by the government that provide top-notch care for a nominal fee.